DK9510/subdomain-monitoring/README.md

-# Hey this repo is created by DK9510 for monitoring diffrent web assets of any organizations
+##this repo is created by DK9510 for monitoring diffrent web assets of any organizations
-# this can be support both Active and passive enumeration for subdomain discovery
+## this can be support both Active and passive enumeration for subdomain discovery

 # this is part of one of my projet  https://github.com/dk9510/Automate-With-Actions